AdMrzyglod/lsc-lab6-kubernetes/README.md

 # Large Scale Computing - Lab 6 – Kubernetes

-Commands were executed in Linux.
+Commands were executed in WSL 2 (Linux Ubuntu).
 You should download:
 - aws cli:
   ```bash